-the more money a getting the appropribroker makes, so vou want someone who will look after your interests.
-You also don't want to have your both sides of the transaction.
-If you've got someone who's representing the landlord as well. vou are probably always concerned about whose best interest they are looking out for.
+Someone you can trust, someone who knows the market, and someone who is an effective communicator.
+You need someone who can understand what your needs are and then can communicate them effectively to people on the other side-to the different landlords.
+And you need them to be able to communicate with your board.
+What potential conflicts of interest can arise between a client and a real estate broker?
+The way broker compensation works, the more space you take, the more money a broker makes, so you want someone who will look after your interests.
+You also don't want to have your broker representing both sides of the transaction.
+If you've got someone who's representing the landlord as well, you are probably always concerned about whose best interest they are looking out for.